MT-Blachetta/financebook01/README.md

 ## Further Development & TODOs

-*   **Complete Category Management**: Implement the `CategoryTreeDisplay` component for full CRUD operations on nested categories.
-*   **Implement File Uploads**: Add a backend endpoint for file uploads and integrate it with the `PaymentItemForm`.
-*   **Refine Filtering**: Fully implement category selection for filtering on the `SummaryPage`.
+*   **Attachment Uploads**: The backend supports uploading PNG icons for categories, but payment item attachments (invoices, product images) are still TODO.
+*   **Category Tree Visualisation**: The current editor is functional but could benefit from a more intuitive drag-and-drop tree view.
 *   **User Authentication & Authorization**: Secure the application.
 *   **Advanced Reporting & Visualization**: Add charts and reports for financial analysis.
 *   **Testing**: Implement unit and integration tests for both backend and frontend.
 *   **Deployment**: Document deployment procedures for production environments.
-*   **UI/UX Polish**: Continue refining the user interface and experience based on the "modern design" requirement.
+*   **UI/UX Polish**: Continue refining the user interface and experience.